 The Foundation annually awards Community Grants in the fields of education, social services, physical and mental health, safe and positive living environments, natural resources, and the arts.
 Nonprofit organizations located in or serving Ottawa County are invited to submit a request for grant funding.
 Grants are made possible from several unrestricted Funds held by the Foundation.
 Applications must be received by March 15 each year to be considered for funding.
 Grants awards are announced in mid June.

 Interested organizations are encouraged to submit their application via our new online portal.
 More information on using the online application system is available on the Grants page.
-Applicants may alternatively download the Guidelines for Grant Seekers and Forms located on the Grants page and submit their application by mail.
+Applicants may alternatively download the Guidelines for Grant Seekers located on the Grants page and submit their application by mail.